izxxr/prept/docs/guide/templating.rst

 Arbitrary Variables
 ~~~~~~~~~~~~~~~~~~~

-By default, Prept forbids passing invalid variables through the ``-V`` option.
+By default, Prept forbids passing invalid variables through the :option:`prept new -V` option.
 However, this
 can be allowed by setting :attr:`~BoilerplateInfo.allow_extra_variables` to true on boilerplate
 configuration.